 The speakers are still placed on the underbelly and bounce sound off the desk, However, Acer implemented a slightly inclined edge on this model in order to increase the gap to the surface beneath, as well as make them a little more difficult to cover while having the computer on the lap.

 Plenty of space is allocated to the cooling as well, with admission grills on the bottom and sides, and large output cuts on the back.
 In fact, the entire thermal module has been redesigned, and we’ll talk about its performance in a further section.

 As far as the IO goes, you’ll find most of the required ports lined on both sides.
 The video output options are on the right, though, so cables will get in your way if you plan to hook up an external monitor.
 The power plug is also rather inconveniently placed in the middle of the left side, due to the fact that the entire back is reserved for thermals.
 Moreover, the updated Helios lacks an SD card-reader, as well as Thunderbolt 3 support, which some of you might want in a mid-tier performance laptop.
 It does get a USB-C port with DP and data, but USB-C charging is not supported.

 All in all, Acer overhauled the 2019 Predator Helios 300 into a notebook that can proudly stand next to any of the existing competitors.
 It’s built really well and is practical, but Acer kept their fairly aggressive branding elements, and those could push away some of the potential buyers.

 Keyboard and trackpad

-The updated Predator Helios 300 gets a brand new keyboard, which is, in fact, the same as
+The updated Acer Helios 300 gets a brand new keyboard, which is, in fact, the same as

 The layout is standard, with the main deck of 15 x 15 mm keys, properly sized directional keys, and a smaller NumPad at the right.
 The Power button is still part of the keyboard, in the top-right corner, but Acer disables it by default in Windows, so pressing it accidentally won’t put the computer to sleep.